-Here at Miller Micro Farm we raise a multitude of chicken breeds.
-We adore all of our chickens, but there has been a few standout breeds over the years.
+Here at Miller Micro Farm, we raise a multitude of chicken breeds.
+We adore all of our chickens, but there have been a few standout breeds over the years.
 These standouts deserve special recognition for a job well done.
 So raise an egg and help congratulate our pick for top breeds.

 Cold Climates Breeds

 Australorp – A large heritage breed, an amazing layer, and the hen’s kind disposition make them one of my favorite breeds.
 I have not had great luck with the roosters of this breed, I have been chased down by more than one.

 Brahma – Another amazing heritage breed, proven to be my best winter layers.
 They may only give 3-4 eggs a week, but I have Brahmas tipping five years old that still lay 2-3 eggs a week.
 The roosters I have had are as sweet and docile as the hens.

 Orpington – Sweet, gentle, and loving breed.
 They take in our new pullets every year showing them the ropes with no aggression.
 The roosters, on the other hand, I have found to be rather aggressive.
 Therefore, they go to freezer camp rather quickly around here.